Top Three Most Common Issues ↑ Back to top

 - Is your problem happening in one browser, or all of them?

 - Do you see any specific error messages?

 Fatal Errors ↑ Back to top

-The WooCommerce system status page provides information on versions, template overrides, and memory.
-To access the page go to WooCommerce > System Status.
+The WooCommerce System Status page provides info on versions, template overrides, and memory.
+To access the page, go to WooCommerce > System Status.

-Items you need to act upon will be highlighted red.
+Items you need to act on are highlighted red.
 This may include Updating Memory, creating pages correctly, or updating outdated plugins.